ImageMagick/Usage-Markdown/basics/index.md

 The [Layers Composite](../anim_mods/#composite) method is currently the only operator that will spilt the current image list into two completely separate image lists, before merging them together to form completely new list of images.
 It makes the split by looking for the special '`null:`' image somewhere in the current image list.

 None of these operators can be used in a "`mogrify`" command, as that command processes a list of input images (given at the end) as a individual images.

+#### Image Stack Operators {#option_stack}

-**Image Stack Operators** affects the ordering of the list of images currently in memory.
+Image Stack Operators affects the ordering of the list of images currently in memory.
 Specifically they provide special 'on the side' processing of images.
 They are in many way similar to the previous [Image List Operator](#option_list), but they don't actual modify the images themselves, only how they are arranged in memory.

 ~~~
 ( ) -delete -insert -swap     -reverse -duplicate -clone